alexprengere/UnixConf/README.md

 configuration files are reached for these ones.
 Check the `.vimrc` to see where syntastic is looking for, usually `~/.pylintrc` and `~/.jsl.conf`.

+Some plugins also use *ag*, make sure this is installed.

 ### SVN

 For SVN colorization, edit the `~/.subversion/config` to set the diff-cmd